on-aws/workspaces/README.md

 :guardsman:**Security** without compromises is a must for us.
 That is why we are using Amazon Web Services ([AWS](https://aws.amazon.com/)) applying all the best practicies (including but not limited to the runnning all our workloads inside an [Amazon VPC](https://aws.amazon.com/vpc/) private subnets).

-:stop_sign::point_right: DON'T FORGET TO CHECK [NOTES.md](NOTES.md) if you want to understand more about some of the ideas wused hile authoring CloudFormation Templates.
+:stop_sign::point_right: DON'T FORGET TO CHECK [NOTES.md](NOTES.md) if you want to understand more about some of the ideas used while authoring CloudFormation Templates.

 ## How to install by using AWS CodePipeline
 We are using **CodePipeline** as a primary method to a deploy.